ben-laufer/DMRichR/README.md

 ## Installation

 No manual installation of R packages is required, since the required packages and updates will occur automatically upon running the [executable script](exec/DM.R) located in the `exec` folder.
-However, the package does require Bioconductor, which you can install or update to using:
+However, the package does require Bioconductor and remotes, which you can install using:

 ```
-if (!requireNamespace(c("BiocManager", "remotes"), quietly = TRUE))
+if{(!requireNamespace(c("BiocManager", "remotes"), quietly = TRUE))
   install.packages(c("BiocManager", "remotes"), repos = "https://cloud.r-project.org")
-BiocManager::install(version = "3.11")
+}
 ```

 Additionally, if you are interested in creating your own workflow as opposed to using the executable script, you can download the package using: